mamita1092/mamita.com/content/home/about.md

 +++

 # Biography
-I am working as reseacher in RIKEN Center for Advanced Intelligence Project (AIP) and also Ph.D. candidate in Tohoku University (Inui-Suzuki lab).
+I am a reseacher in RIKEN Center for Advanced Intelligence Project (AIP) and also Ph.D. candidate in Tohoku University (Inui-Suzuki lab).
 My research interets lie in NLP and its applications, especially in Educational NLP.